primw/cs-135-sp22-review-session/README.md

 Author: Prim Wandeevong

 ## letters.c
-Full program example of File IO, pointers, pass by value, pass by address, and switch statements)
+Full program example of File IO, pointers, pass by value, pass by address, and switch statements

 ## fscanf.c
-Example of how to use fscanf's return value in an if statement
+Example of how to use fscanf's return value in an if statement / what it means

 ## pointer_paraneters.c
 Example of pass by value, pass by address, and pointer arithmetic + syntax